 It may be too soon to fully assess the damage Trump’s failure in the Gulf will cause, but let’s list what’s obvious.

-Iran – whose proxies launched the genocidal attack on Israel on 7 October 2023, and whose regime just murdered tens of thousands of oppositionists – has achieved the right to sit, face to face with US negotiators, and decide the future of Gulf: not just whether ships will transit, but whether the fragile monarchic economies can survive in their present form.
+Iran – whose proxies launched the genocidal attack on Israel on 7 October 2023, and whose regime just murdered tens of thousands of oppositionists – has achieved the right to sit, face-to-face with US negotiators for 21 hours, in Islamabad, and to decide the future of the Gulf.
+Those negotiations determined not just whether ships will transit, but whether the fragile monarchic economies can survive in their present form.

-China, by proxy, will sit at that table also.
-Russia, whose targeting intelligence allowed Iran to hit strategically important US radars, and destroy an American AWACS aircraft on the ground, will also be metaphorically in the room.
+China, by proxy, was also at the table in Islamabad.
+The same was true of Russia.
+Although it had no representative at the talks, its targeting intelligence allowed Iran to hit strategically important US radar systems, and destroy an American AWACS aircraft on the ground.

-Out of the room will be the rest of the West, which Trump now disparagingly calls “Nato”.
-He no longer speaks of Nato as an alliance the USA is part of, but as a treacherous third party.
+Out of the room was the rest of the West, which Trump now disparagingly calls “NATO”.
+He no longer speaks of NATO as an alliance the US is part of, but as a treacherous third party.

-Unless you are prepared to invade the littoral and hold it, the revolution in missile and guidance technologies, leaves the initiative with the defender in every one of the world’s maritime bottlenecks.
+Unless you are prepared to invade the coast and hold it, the revolution in missile and guidance technologies leaves the initiative with the defender in every one of the world’s maritime bottlenecks.
+And Trump’s blockade gambit creates the perfect legal precedent for China to do likewise in the Taiwan Strait, and Russia in the emergent sea route across the Arctic.

 It is ironic that, for a man with so little cognitive ability, Trump is able to achieve such massively destabilising cognitive effects.